Back to Blog

 How many bookmarks is too many?

-Should I organize all my old bookmarks first?
+Should I organise all my old bookmarks before starting fresh?

 Thanks for reading!